Schedule Your Diagnostic Consultation

 A buyer persona is a semi-fictional representation of one of your ideal buyers that’s developed based on research and educated speculation.

-It’s not a real person and buyer personas are way beyond just basic demographic information.
+It’s not a real person; buyer personas are way beyond basic demographic information.

-• What kinds of challenges if failed at could lead to someone getting fired?
+• What kinds of challenges, if failed, could lead to someone getting fired?

-• What kind of experience is that persona looking for when evaluating a colocation data center like yours?
+• What kind of experience does that persona seek when evaluating a colocation data center like yours?

 • Where does that persona hang out online and offline?